szmisztal/FreightHub/README.md

-# Flask FreightHub
+# FreightHub

-Flask FreightHub is a web application designed to manage transport orders for a logistics company.
+FreightHub is a web application designed to manage transport orders for a logistics company.
 The application is divided into four main modules: User, Planner, Dispatcher, and Driver.
 Each module serves a specific role in the workflow of managing transport orders.

 ## Table of Contents